-Andy made a great point that syndication has no SEO benefit and although it isn’t risky, it is lazy.
+Andy points out that syndication has no SEO benefit and although it isn’t risky, it is lazy.

-It is important to customise the content for your intended audience, you can learn more about respecting different social media platforms when repurposing here.
+It is important to customize the content for your intended audience, you can learn more about respecting different social media platforms when repurposing here.

-You might think that if you have a podcast that SEO doesn’t apply to you, but it can be invaluable in growing your audience and increasing your downloads.
+You might think that if you have a podcast, SEO doesn’t apply to you, but it can be invaluable in growing your audience and increasing your downloads.

-If you are just publishing your podcast through your host website like Libsyn then you are not generating a URL for your podcast and you will have no chance at all to rank on Google.
+If you are just publishing your podcast through your host website, then you are not generating a URL for your podcast and you will have no chance of ranking on Google.

 Andy suggests creating a website for your podcast and embedding the podcast player on an individual webpage with a keyword focused title header and show notes (like this page right here!).

-Repurposing your podcast into a text-based article will allow you to apply the same SEO rules to your copy and improve your chances of people finding you via search.
+Repurposing your podcast into a text-based article will allow you to apply the same SEO rules to your copy and improve the chance of people finding you via search.

-Andy’s super fun trick for podcasters: draw traffic to webpage by including some interesting visual content that is relevant to your podcast episode.
-Telling your listeners they can see an illustration, chart, photo or graphic in the post – this provides a call to action that will send new visitors to your webpage.
+Andy’s super fun trick for podcasters: draw traffic by including some interesting visual content that is relevant to your podcast episode.
+Telling your listeners they can see an illustration, chart, photo, or graphic in the post – this provides a call to action that will send new visitors to your page.
 This can also lead to other influencers linking to your content and increasing your authority.

 That's exactly why I'm including Andy's Periodic Table of Content below:

-For those of us producing video content we will often publish on platforms such as YouTube and Vimeo.
-These sites tend to have their own search engines, however by putting out regular content that gains traction and engagement, these videos can also be found on Google search.
+For those producing video content we will often publish on platforms such as YouTube and TikTok.
+These sites tend to have their own search engines, however, by putting out regular content that gains traction and engagement, these videos can also be found on Google search.

-The more people who see your videos, the more likely they are to want to link to your content, especially if you have a call to action to your web page in your video description.
+The more people viewing your videos, the more likely they are to want to link to your content, especially if you have a call to action to your page in your video description.

 Repurposing other forms of content into video – whether that’s by filming your podcast recording or creating an audiogram - is the ultimate upgrade.

-For written content Andy’s top tip was to record a short video introducing your topic and place it near the top of your blog post to encourage people to stay longer and increase their dwell time.
+For written content, Andy’s top tip is to record a short video introducing your topic and place it near the top of your blog post to encourage people to stay longer and increase their dwell time.
 This in turn increases your positive user interaction signals.

 Another great way to increase your authority is to do a collaboration video, interview someone on your topic and you can benefit from their network.
 Their links to your content will increase your chance of ranking in search.

-Andy made the interesting point that with visitors from search you know nothing about who they are, but you know exactly what they are thinking.
-With visitors from social media you know a lot about who they are, but you have no idea what they’re thinking.
+Andy makes the interesting point that with visitors from search, you know nothing about who they are, but you know exactly what they are thinking.
+With visitors from social media, you know a lot about who they are, but you have no idea what they’re thinking.

-If you’ve got great visual content that’s performing in social, repurpose it into a long form blog post to perform well in search, and vice versa.
+If you’ve got great visual content that’s performing on social, repurpose it into a long-form blog post to perform well in search, and vice versa.